Abu Omar al-Shishani: Early life

 Tarkhan Tayumurazovich Batirashvili was born in the Georgian SSR, Soviet Union (now Georgia) in 1986.
 His mother was a Kist—an ethnic Chechen subgroup from Georgia's Pankisi Gorge—of the Mastoy clan.
 His father, Teimuraz Batirashvili was an ethnic Georgian Orthodox Christian.

-Batirashvili grew up in the largely Kist-populated Muslim village of Birkiani, in the Pankisi Gorge in an impoverished region of northeast Georgia.
+Batirashvili grew up in the largely Kist-populated Muslim village of Birkiani, in the Pankisi Gorge, an impoverished region of northeast Georgia on the border with Chechnya.
 He was one of three sons, all of whom would convert to Islam against their father's wishes later in life.
 During his childhood, his father was rarely present, as he spent long periods of time working in Russia, and the children were mostly raised by their mother.
 In his youth, he worked as a shepherd in the hills above the gorge.
-Later in the 1990s, the Pankisi Gorge was a major transit point for rebels participating in the Second Chechen War, and it was there that Batirashvili reportedly came into contact with the Chechen rebels moving into Russia.
-According to his father, a young Batirashvili secretly helped Chechen militants into Russia and sometimes joined them on missions against Russian troops.
+In the 1990s, the Pankisi Gorge was a major transit point for fighters in support of the Chechen Republic of Ichkeria in the Second Chechen War, and it was there that Batirashvili reportedly came into contact with the Chechen rebels moving into Russia.
+According to his father, a young Batirashvili secretly helped Chechen fighters into Russia and sometimes joined them on missions against Russian troops.